How Recruitment Process Outsourcing (RPO) Makes Hiring Easy

 - Conduct the interview

-- Process interview feedback and decide on next steps
+- Process interview feedback and decide on the next steps

 - Keep the candidate informed about what happens next

-When you’re dealing with dozens of candidates, this co-ordination work can quickly spin out of control.
-An experienced RPO will help you navigate and ensure that candidates remain engaged with the process.
+When you’re dealing with dozens of candidates, this coordination work can quickly spin out of control.
+Outsourcing recruitment means that you don't have to worry about all of the admin.